llmsystem/llmsystem2024spring/docs/Projects.md

 ## Description

 Students will collaborate in groups of **2 to 3** to complete a project on LLM systems.
+These projects should have some systems and some LLM components.
 There are two types of projects:
 - Design scalable and accelerated components in MiniTorch for LLMs by reimplementing a recent LLM system paper. or
 - Explore and solve new research challenges on LLM systems with the goal of submitting a paper to a conference (e.g. MLsys, OSDI, SOSP, SC, etc).